Climate Change and Energy Management

 The installation of EV charging stations is just one way that the Region has taken action on climate change by reducing greenhouse gas emissions and helping build a greener, healthier, low-carbon community.

-There are currently 45 Electric Vehicle charging stations across 12 Regional sites available for staff and visitors.
+There are currently 45 Electric Vehicle charging stations across 12 Regional sites.
+Two locations offer public charging during the daytime.
+All other chargers are only available for staff and visitors at those locations.

 List of charging stations